Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 Best dinner restaurants in Florence

-Ristorante La Giostra: if I died tomorrow this would be my last meal.
+Ristorante La Giostra: if I died tomorrow, the pear ravioli would be at the top of the list for my last meal.
 Enough said.

 Book La Giostra towards the beginning of your visit to Florence because you might just want to return before you leave.